bingoohuang/diamond-miner/README.md

 + place a diamond-server.properties in your current directory(same directory with diamond-server-0.0.1.war)
 + update WEB-INF/classes/diamond-server.properties in diamond-server-0.0.1.war.

+After you setup diamond-server successfully, you can open http://localhost:17002/diamond-server to login in diamond-server console.
+The default username and password is admin/admin.

 ## Try to use diamond-client
 + Setup connection info for client
     * Create DiamondServer.address on the classpath root.